Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks: Introduction

 \section{Introduction}

-Graph neural networks (GNNs) are one of the key tools to extract features from networked data \cite{scarselli2008graph, defferrard2016convolutional, gao2021stochastic, xu2018powerful}, and have found wide applications in wireless communications \cite{gao2020resource, gao2022decentralized}, multi-agent coordination \cite{tolstaya2020learning, gao2022environment, chen2021graph} and recommendation systems \cite{ying2018graph, 10042031, wu2019session}.
-GNNs extend conventional convolutional neural networks (CNNs) to graph structures by employing a multi-layered architecture with each layer comprising a graph filter bank and a pointwise nonlinearity \cite{gama2018convolutional}.
+Graph neural networks (GNNs) are one of the key tools to extract features from networked data \cite{scarselli2008graph, defferrard2016convolutional, gao2021stochastic, kenlay2021interpretable, xu2018powerful}, and have found wide applications in wireless communications \cite{gao2020resource, eisen2020optimal, gao2023decentralized}, multi-agent coordination \cite{tolstaya2020learning, chen2021graph, gao2023environment, gao2023constrained} and recommendation systems \cite{ying2018graph, wu2019session, 10042031}.
+GNNs extend convolutional neural networks to the graph setting by employing a multi-layered architecture with each layer comprising a graph filter bank and a pointwise nonlinearity \cite{gama2018convolutional}.
 With the distributed nature of graph filters, GNNs can compute output features with local neighborhood information.
-This makes GNNs suitable candidates for decentralized implementation, where each node takes actions by only sensing its local environment and communicating with its neighboring nodes \cite{gama2022synthesizing, gao2022wide}.
+This makes them well-suited candidates for decentralized tasks over networks, where each node takes actions by only sensing its local states and communicating with its neighboring nodes \cite{gama2022synthesizing, gao2022wide}.